-I am a big advocate of TDD and would love to see interfaces on all of the Sitecore types, this is a big ask to put to the product team as they have new a wonderful features to work on.
+I am a big advocate of TDD and would love to see interfaces on all of the Sitecore types.
+This is a big ask to put to the product team as they have new and wonderful features to work on.

 There are a few methods that help you Test Drive your application when using Sitecore, I will start with my least preferred option, (please note that some of this rant won’t directly relate to Sitecore)

 Use an ORM

 In the past I have heavily used libraries such as Entity Framework and Glass, but the more I learn about Software design principles that more I don’t like them.
 This is not, by far, a recommendation not to use them as they can speed up development significantly, the question I am asking myself is what is the speed costing me?
 Have a look at this Wikipedia article Object-relational impedance mismatch, this blog article ORM is an anti-pattern and last but definitely not least have a read of Uncle Bobs rant on the subject Dance you Imps!
 (These arguments may not be applicable to Sitecore).